thebestwp/thebestwordpress/content/posts/about.md

 ## About me
 I have been working in software for about 24 years now, and I have worn many different hats.
-For the past 7 years or so I have been (among other things) the system administrator for a rotating queue of a few dozen wordpress sites, most small, some medium sized.
+For the past 7 years or so I have been (among other things) the system administrator for a rotating queue of a few dozen Wordpress sites, most small, some medium sized.

 This site is a necessary outlet for me to express all of my thoughts on Wordpress that no client ever wants to hear.

 > *They ask, "Is Wordpress secure?"*
-> *"Nothing is secure," I weep.*
+> *"Nothing is secure," I cry.*

 There will be no contact information listed on this site because the volume of spam would be too high.
 Instead of listing an email address I am thinking of letting people contact me in future with a short message by sending a micro-payment on the bitcoin lightning network.